circleupx/circleupx.github.io/_posts/2020-12-12-The-Power-Of-WebApplicationFactory.md

 Imagine the following scenario, we want to test how our application handles conditional [HTTP GET request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests), using  the WebApplicationFactory class, you would instantiate an HttpClient that would send an HTTP GET request to the kestrel server.
 The server responds to the request with 200 OK, in the response headers, an [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) and [Last-Modified](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified) are included.
 The HttpClient sends a second request to the kestrel server, in the request headers, [If-None-Match](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match) and [If-Modified-Since](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Sinces) are included.
 The resource that was requested on the first GET request has not change, therefore, the server should return a [304 Not-Modify](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/304).
 If the resource has change sine the first request than a 200 OK should be return with the updated content and a new ETag.
 If the resource has not change but the ETag has expire then the server should return a 200 OK with no content (a conditional request) to signal the client that their cache version of the resource is still valid.
 All these scenarios can be part of an integration test suite in our project, all possible thanks to WebApplicationFactory.
 Having the power to test how a client and server interact with each other in single test is super useful and extremely powerful.
 It elevates our testing to a new levels, it gives us confidence that our application will work as expected once it has been deployed.

-For this post I will show you how to use WebApplication factory to create integration tests.
+For today's post I will show you how setup WebApplicationFactory to create integration tests.
 In a future post I will take the tests even further by leveraging SQLite as in-memory database, this will allow me to test the client, the API server and the database to ensure the data was persisted correctly.
 Please be aware that the database option may not work for you, it really depends on your use case.
 In .NET Core you can use the EF Core [in-memory provider](https://docs.microsoft.com/en-us/ef/core/providers/in-memory/?tabs=dotnet-core-cli) or an in-memory SQLite database if you are using SQLServer, MySQL or any other RDBMS.
 Personally, I recommend never using the in-memory provider.
 Jimmy Bogard [explains why](https://jimmybogard.com/avoid-in-memory-databases-for-tests/) on his blog.

 To demonstrate the how WebApplicationFactory works I will create a new [XUnit](https://xunit.net/) Test project on my [Chinook](https://github.com/circleupx/Chinook) JSON:API project.
 The project will be called [Chinook.Web.IntegrationTest](https://github.com/circleupx/Chinook/tree/master/test/Chinook.Web.IntegrationTest) and it will be placed under the integration folder.

 Now that we have a test project, I will create a CustomWebApplicationFactory class.
 This class will inherit from WebApplicationFactory.
-The purpose of the CustomWebApplicationFactory is to have a centralized location to add services, register middlewares, configure HttpClients and the TestServer.
+The purpose of the CustomWebApplicationFactory is to have a centralized location to add services, register [middlewares](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-5.0), configure HttpClients, and override services registered on [StartUp](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup?view=aspnetcore-5.0) class.

 Before I go on, I will need to install a few NuGet packages on the Chinook.Web.IntegrationTest project.